It’s easy to overanalyze because we can’t always tell what everyone else is thinking.

 A good way to differentiate between when you think a person hates you and when they actually do is how they treat you.

-If you don’t contact this person for a while, do they reach out to you first?
-Do they treat you unfairly or unnecessarily mean?
+If you haven’t gotten in touch with this person for a while, do they reach out to you first?
+Do they treat you unfairly?
+Are they unnecessarily mean to you?
 Do they make plans to see you and then bail?

 You can also tell from a person’s body language if they genuinely don’t like you.
 If they are avoiding eye contact, have their body turned away from you, or generally aren’t listening to what you are saying, there’s a chance they are not interested in building a relationship with you.